rwson/react-modal-hooks/README.md

 > an eaist way to open/close modals and pass props to modals, or register an dynmaic modal and you can use these modals globally

-### NOTICE
-in React18, when call the `open` method of a modal, React will throw a like `Warning: Internal React error: Expected static flag was missing.` warning, So, avoid use it in React 18, I will support React18 ASAP.

 ### Usage

 - Install `react-modal-better-hooks`via`yarn`or`npm`